Charu-baskaran/Machine-learning-projects/README.md

 ## File Descriptions
-- `telco_churn_analysis.ipynb`: Jupyter Notebook containing the main code for the analysis.
+- `Cluster analysis.ipynb`: Jupyter Notebook containing the main code for the analysis.
 - `README.md`: Documentation file providing information about the project, installation, and usage.
-- `telco_customer_churn.csv`: Dataset containing Telco customer information.